sadhubby/lbyarch-mp2-deguzman-guo/README.md

 ## Time Analysis

 In this section, the time analysis will be discussed.
 To acquire the time it took to run the kernels of both C and ASM, the <time.h> library was utilized.
+Furthermore the time was given a double datatype to give further precision in the time it took to run.
+This was implemented in this way.
+    ```
+    start = clock();
+    result_asm = dot_product_asm(n, A, B);
+    end = clock();
+    double time_asm = (double)(end - start) / CLOCKS_PER_SEC;
+    ```
+The program was ran with the different vector sizes and vector elements.
+Furthermore, the program was ran 20 times to get the average running time.
+The findings come out as such.